Return to Lines in the Sand (Opener)

 Ezreal wrinkled his nose.
 “Can’t believe you eat that stuff.”

-She looked him square in the face.
+She shrugged, whirring the actuators around her shoulders.
 “Yeah, I’m thinking all the pyrikhos packed around this cave is going to do me in a lot faster than the NoxiToxi candy.”
+She held the bag out.
+“Want some?
+Or, wait, sorry, guess that’d be an issue for your girl, yeah?”
+She did a little Lux voice.
+“Lips that touch NoxiToxis shall not touch mine!”

-She opened up another bag.
+She finished the bag, and opened another.
 “Cait’s at some gala tonight.
 Maybe we can stop on over,” she twisted her voice into a scornful parody of a Northern accent, “have ourselves a right lovely spot o’tea, we will, guv’nah, cheerio til then.”

 She glanced inside the bag, then looked over at Ez.
 “But first, we need that scrying whatever.”
 She tilted the bag back, and got a red.